wth-mvp-s/LT/az204/n90-120 - encours.md

-#### Qp29.3Topic5Set5question6 ::You are developing an Azure solution to collect point-of-sale (POS) device data from 2,000 stores located throughout the world.
+#### Qp29.new_p.39 ::You are developing an Azure solution to collect point-of-sale (POS) device data from 2,000 stores located throughout the world.
 A single device can produce 2 megabytes (MB) of data every 24 hours.
 Each store location has one to five devices that send data.
 `You must store the device data in Azure Blob storage.
 Device data must be correlated based on a device identifier.
 Additional stores are expected to open in the future.
 `You need to implement a solution to receive the device data.
 `Solution: Provision an Azure Service Bus.
 Configure a topic to receive the device data by using a correlation filter.
 `Does the solution meet the goal?

 - [ ] Yes
-- [ ] No
+- [x] No